lorriman/bggdatadumper/readme.md

 Fetches games in geek-rating order up to maximum pages you specify.
 Pages are as found on https://boardgamegeek.com/browse/boardgame.
 100 games per page.
 To fetch top 200 games specify 2 pages.
-BGG rate-limits to 2 api calls per second (the utility rate-limits itself).
+BGG limits to 2 api calls per second and returns an error if called too frequently, so the utility rate-limits itself.
 Minimum time to download 5000 games is 8mins 20secs.
-For advanced options see config.json
-Settings in config.json are overriden by commandline args.

 example for 5000 games (assuming it works on windows) :